irmen/Pyro4/docs/source/security.rst

 There is no protocol encryption! (yet, possibly SSL in the future) Dotted names are disallowed by default because they are a security vulnerability (for similar reasons as described here http://www.python.org/news/security/PSF-2005-001/ ).

+Be aware that every Pyro object in a daemon can access any other Pyro object easily via the daemon's internal data structure.
+There are many other ways to access arbitrary objects in Python but this one is so simple it might be helpful to point it out.
+It should not be a problem in practice: you should never assume anyway that objects in the same Python process are separated from each other.